SerenityOS/serenity/Documentation/HighDPI.md

 Filename suffixes make it easy to see which icons don't have high-res versions (but in return clutter up an icon directory), and it makes it easy to get the intrinsic scale factor of a bitmap (just need to look at the image's basename, not at any directory).

-Android has additional modifiers in additon to scale factors in its resource system (UI language, light/dark mode, screen size in addition to resolution, etc).
+Android has additional modifiers in addition to scale factors in its resource system (UI language, light/dark mode, screen size in addition to resolution, etc).
 If we ever add more factors to the resource system, a suffix-based system would probably extend more nicely than a nesting-based one.

 In the end probably doesn't matter all that much which version to pick.